EagleMIT/EMKD/README.md

-# m-i-d
+# mikd
-The code of m-i-d
+The code of mikd

 The detailed instructions will be released upon acceptance